ovh/docs/pages/cloud/nutanix/36-self-service-calm/guide.en-gb.md

 ![03 Create Windows Blueprint 03](images/03-create-windows-blueprint03.png){.thumbnail}

-We will create the Windows account it will be used inside sysprep as variable and in the configuration of the plan installation tasks and for the remote connection test.
+We will create the Windows account it will be used inside sysprep as variable and in the configuration of the blueprint installation tasks and for the remote connection test.

 Click on `+`{.action} button next to Credentials.